Six authentic golf/country club moments in Caddyshack (And a few others that rang hollow)

 (This post was originally published in 2017.)

-On this date in 1980, a little arthouse film called Caddyshack was released upon the world.
+On this date in 1980, a little arthouse film called "Caddyshack" was released upon the world.
 The movie is an indelible part of the game's fabric: almost every golfer owns the movie, or has seen enough reruns on Golf Channel to recite the dialogue by heart.
-Well, unless your Golf Digest's Alex Myers, who somehow in his 34 years of existence has watched the cult classic just once.
+Well, unless you're Golf Digest's Alex Myers, who somehow in his 37 years of existence has watched the cult classic just once.
 Once!

 The movie continues to hold a relevant place in culture, evidenced by the celebration surrounding its Netflix debut this January.
-Which makes sense: even for the hoards of hackers who know every word of the film, there's something comforting knowing Carl Spackler, Al Czervik, Judge Smails, Ty Webb and the rest of the Bushwood C.C. gang are readily available at a moment's notice.
+Which makes sense: even for the hoards of hackers who know every word of the film, there's a comfort knowing Carl Spackler, Al Czervik, Judge Smails, Ty Webb and the rest of the Bushwood Country Club gang are readily available at a moment's notice.

-In honor of the movie's anniversary, here are the six most authentic golf moments in Caddyshack, along with a few others that rang hollow.
+In honor of the movie's anniversary, here are the six most authentic golf moments in "Caddyshack," with a few others that rang hollow.

 The caddie scholarship program

 Throughout the movie, Judge Smails dangles the prospect of a caddie college scholarship to looper Danny Noonan.
 Such a grant is not specific to Bushwood.
 From the Chick Evans Scholarship to local associations and clubs, there are a host of avenues for caddies to earn a college endowment.

-"I hear this place is restricted, Wang, so don't tell 'em you're Jewish, okay?"
+"I hear this place is restricted, Wang, so don't tell 'em you're Jewish, OK?"